Concussion-Research-Project/Applied-Project-and-Minor-Dissertation/README.md

 ## Deployment Environment

 The application was developed for the Linux operating system.
-Here is a list of required.
+Below is a list of requirements.

 1. [**Ubuntu**](https://releases.ubuntu.com/18.04/): Version 18.04 LTS